-, · · · · · · · · · · · · · · · · · · · Switzerland, but a high h spending rate is not an objective in itself. there is no certainty for a follow-up SC).
+planning the development of the partnership Switzerland, but a hig Switzerland, but a high spending rate is not an objective in itself. (which could be also, e.g. for proposal development for third funding sources - there is no certainty for a follow-up SC).
 Measures With the purpose of strengthening existing partnerships and sustainability SDC/SECO will encourage partner state institutions/organizations to integrate additional meetings with Swiss partner institutions in the last phase of project implementation where feasible and meaningful.
-SDC/SECO Immedi ately Annual Meeting s 2016 B3 - Recommendations linked to the possible le continuation of the e SC Fully agree Partially agree Not agree reporting systems operated by the Partner States need to be enhanced, primarily via a simplification and greater precision of the reporting templates and drafting guidance provided to the EAs: A. There should be greater differentiation between the Interim Report (a brief report, linked to activities/outputs and delivery risks; strictly covering the current reporting period and the plan for Response We fully agree with this recommendation.
-However, the templates to be elaborated should not only satisfy the needs of SDC/SECO but also correspond to the requirements of the Partner States.
-Therefore, in the case of a 2 nd SC we could first define simplified templates in line with our needs and allow each partner state to add additional information requirements according to its legal and operational rules.
-Thus, we would have some "flexible" template for the Interim and the Annual Reports respecting both principles, the equal treatment of all the Partner States and the taking into account of their needs according to their country systems.
-Still, the clear results-orientation of the reporting system will be enhanced Measures None for the time bein ng SDC/SECO open
+SDC/SECO Immedi ately Annual Meeting s 2016 B3 - Recommendations linked to the possible continuation of the SC Recommendation 12 Fully agree Partially agree Not agree If there is a follow-up SC, the efficiency and effectiveness of the formal monitoring and reporting systems operated by the Partner States need to be enhanced, primarily via a simplification and greater precision of the reporting templates and drafting guidance provided to the EAs: A. There should be greater differentiation between the Interim Report (a brief report, linked to activities/outputs and delivery risks; strictly covering the current reporting period) and the plan for the next reporting period) and the Annual Report (a more detailed report, providing the assessment of the EA of the implementation progress in the delivery of quality outputs, take-up/utilization by stakeholders, the achievement of the outcomes, issues of longer-term sustainability and risks, etc.).
+B. SDC and SECO should propose a simpler format, as a base for all Partner States. elaborated should not correspond to the req a 2 nd SC we could firs allow each partner sta to its legal and operat template for the Interi equal treatment of all c only satisfy the needs o uirements of the Partner at define simplified templa ate to add additional infor ional rules.
+Thus, we wo m and the Annual Repor the Partner States and the eir country systems.
+Still will be enhanced States.
+Therefore, in the case of ates in line with our needs and rmation requirements according SDC/SECO open